 The microbiome is an important environment of trillions of organisms living on and within you.
 Watch this video to learn how antibiotics can disrupt this delicate ecosystem and what you can do to protect your microbiome.

-The patient-led program of the Canadian Patient Safety Institute launches a new website in support of World Antibiotic Awareness Week.
-Visit the webpage for real-life experiences, tools and resources developed specifically for patients and the public.
+The patient-led program of Healthcare Excellence Canada hosts a webpage in support of World Antimicrobial Awareness Week.
+Visit the webpage for patient stories and other resources developed specifically for patients and the public.

 What happens when antibiotics stop working?

-Learn about the possible harms of drug-resistant bacteria from those who have experienced an infection during a hospital stay, while traveling, or from an unknown source in their community.
+Learn about the possible harms of drug-resistant microbes from those who have experienced an infection during a hospital stay, while traveling, or from an unknown source in their community.

-Let these stories inspire you to learn and do more to use antibiotics wisely.
+Let these stories inspire you to learn and do more to use antibiotics and other antimicrobials wisely.
 Share them to help build awareness.

 Mary’s story began with a post-surgical infection.
 Her experience reminds us that Canadians are at risk for resistant infections, and our older family members are vulnerable with extended use of antibiotics.
 Read her full story.